hitoshi-watase/sercrod/docs/reference/directives/post.md

 - Use events for advanced handling:

-  - Listen for `nablla-post-done` when you need status code based handling or logging.
+  - Listen for `sercrod-post-done` when you need status code based handling or logging.
-  - Listen for `nablla-post-error` when you need centralized error reporting.
+  - Listen for `sercrod-post-error` when you need centralized error reporting.

 - Avoid non-serializable values:

   - Ensure that the staged or live data does not contain functions, DOM nodes, or cyclic references that cannot be JSON encoded.
   - If JSON encoding fails, no request is sent and only a warning is produced when warnings are enabled.

-- Align server APIs with Nablla’s JSON contract:
+- Align server APIs with Sercrod’s JSON contract:

-  - Prefer designing endpoints that accept JSON bodies and return JSON values that can be stored directly in Nablla data.
+  - Prefer designing endpoints that accept JSON bodies and return JSON values that can be stored directly in Sercrod data.
   - Use a consistent envelope or field naming scheme so that `URL[:prop]` and `*into` can be mapped mechanically.
   - This reduces glue code on both sides and makes error handling and logging easier.